weotch/api-speedtest-php/README.md

 - MONGO_DB (Default: api_speedtest)
 - MONGO_HOST (Default: localhost)

 Here are the routes that have been setup as an example of common API methods.
-In all cases, {:db_type} may be "mysql" or "mongo".
-For instance, test the insert API using the Mongo DB. by requesting `/insert/mongo`.
+In all cases, {:db_type} may be "mysql/" or "mongo/".
+For instance, test the insert API using the Mongo DB. by requesting `/insert/mongo/`.
 The expected MySQL schema is found in `schema.sql`.
+Also, note that the trailing slash is required; this is because it is required by [Bees With Machine Guns](https://github.com/newsapps/beeswithmachineguns), which I'm stress testing with.

-- /seed/{:db_type} - Populate the databases with sample data.
+- /seed/{:db_type}/ - Populate the databases with sample data.
 Note: I had problems with timeouts when running them on the production servers.
 You may need to import from the CLI.
-- /{:db_type} - Select a list of records by a criteria, order them, and return them
+- /{:db_type}/ - Select a list of records by a criteria, order them, and return them
-- /show/{:db_type} - Select a single record by ID
+- /show/{:db_type}/ - Select a single record by ID
-- /insert/{:db_type} - Insert a record
+- /insert/{:db_type}/ - Insert a record
-- /update/{:db_type} - Update a record
+- /update/{:db_type}/ - Update a record

 ## Getting Mongo running on MAMP